alessandroparcoacquedotti-cloud/Lilith-Architecture/README.md

 ## Public Utilities

-The repository also includes small public-safe utilities focused on replayability, validation, and governance concepts.
+The repository also includes small public-safe utilities focused on replayability, validation and governance concepts.

 ### Replay Manifest Validator